codio-content/ThinkDS/codio-student-unit-excludes/book-structure/generate/.guides/content/indexer-exercise-6.md

 *  `Index.java` contains the class definition for the next part of this exercise.
 *  `WikiFetcher.java` contains the class we used in the previous exercise to download and parse Web pages.
 *  `WikiNodeIterable.java` contains the class we used to traverse the nodes in a DOM tree.

-You'll also find the Ant build file `build.xml`.
+{Run! | terminal}(cd code && javac WikiNodeIterable.java WikiFetcher.java TermCounter.java && java -cp lib/*:.
+TermCounter && cd ../)

-Run `ant build` to compile the source   files.
-Then run `ant TermCounter`; it should run the code from   the previous section and print a list of terms and their counts.
+Use the button above to compile and run the source files.
+It should run the code from the previous section and print a list of terms and their counts.
 The output should look something like this:

 ```code
 genericservlet, 2